-We may not charge a Sales Charge and/or Repurchase Charge (if any) at a rate higher than that disclosed in this Information Memorandum unless:-
+We may not charge a Sales Charge (if any) and/or Repurchase Charge (if any) at a rate higher than that disclosed in this Information Memorandum unless:-

-- (a) we have notified the Trustee in writing of the higher charge and the effective date for the higher charge; and - (b) a supplemental/replacement information memorandum in respect of the Fund setting out the higher charge is lodged and issued.
+- (a) we have notified the Trustee in writing of and the effective date for the higher charge; and - (b) a supplemental/replacement information memorandum in respect of the Fund setting out the higher charge is issued.

-We or the Trustee may not charge an annual management fee and/or an annual trustee fee at a rate higher than that disclosed in this Information Memorandum unless:
+We or the Trustee may not charge an annual management fee and/or an annual trustee fee at a rate higher than that disclosed in a this Information Memorandum unless:

-- (a) the Manager has come to an agreement with the Trustee on the higher rate; - (b) the Manager has notified the Unit Holders of the higher rate and the date on which such higher rate is to become effective; and - (c) a supplemental/replacement information memorandum stating the higher rate is lodged and issued thereafter.
+- (a) both the Trustee and the Manager have come to an agreement on the higher rate; - (b) we have notified the Unit Holders of the higher rate and the date on which such higher rate is to become effective; and - (c) a supplemental/replacement information memorandum stating the higher rate is issued thereafter.